Mircea-MMXXI/azapy/predocs/SMGINI_th_doc_base.md

 # SMGINI optimal portfolio <a name="TOP"></a>

-SMGINI stands for Second Momentum GINI dispersion measure.
+SMGINI stands for Second Moment GINI dispersion measure.
 It is a generalization of GINI dispersion measure, where
 L1 is replaced by L2 norm.
 SMGINI dispersion measure is defined as,